These conversations will be held online, from 7:00-8:00 p.m. on the following Thursdays:

 October 8 | October 22 | November 5 | November 19

-Join the ICJS this fall as we invite Baltimore to come together for facilitated small group conversations and study on the theme of water justice for Baltimore.
+Join ICJS this fall to come together online for study and small-group conversations facilitated by our Justice Leader Fellows around the theme of water justice for Baltimore.

-Using the lens of each of the Abrahamic faiths (Judaism, Islam, and Christianity), we’ll consider how interreligious perspectives can better inform and enliven our civic conversations and community work.
+Using the lens of each of the Abrahamic faiths (Judaism, Christianity, and Islam), we will consider how interreligious perspectives can better inform and enliven our civic conversations and community work.
 We’ll look at Scriptural texts and how they can speak to issues of both water access and water pollution.

-Religious traditions can provide insight to our biggest questions, including:
+Religious traditions can provide insight for our biggest questions: